Mississippi

 A. Voting

-The right to vote, if lost, may be regained by pardon or by a two-thirds vote of legislature.
+The right to vote, if lost, may be regained by pardon or by a two-thirds vote of the legislature.
 Miss.
 Const. art.
 5, § 124 (executive’s power to pardon limited in cases of treason and impeachment); art.
 12, § 253.
-Informal requirement of seven-year wait to apply for pardon after completion of sentence.
+There is an informal requirement of seven-year wait to apply for pardon after completion of sentence.
 There is a separate statutory procedure by which a defendant may request, upon “discharge from probation” by the court, that a report be sent to the governor for consideration for restoration of citizenship rights.
 Miss.
-Code Ann. § 47-7-41 .2
+Code Ann. § 47-7-41.2

 B. Jury and Office

-The right to hold office is lost upon conviction of certain felonies, and restored only by pardon.
+The right to hold office is lost upon conviction of certain felonies (bribery, perjury, or “other infamous crime” within the state or any felony conviction from another jurisdiction), and restored only by pardon.
 Miss.
 Const. art.
 4, § 44(1)-(3); Miss.
 Code Ann. § 99-19-35 (“A person convicted of bribery, burglary, theft, arson, obtaining money or goods under false pretenses, perjury, forgery, embezzlement, or bigamy, shall not be allowed to practice medicine or dentistry, or be appointed to hold or perform the duties of any office of profit, trust, or honor, unless after full pardon for the same.”).
-A person convicted in another state, or in federal court would not fall within the scope of this prohibition.
+A conviction for manslaughter or any violation of tax laws of the United States or the state (“unless such offense also involved misuse or abuse of his office or money coming into his hands by virtue of his office”) shall not disqualify a person from holding office.
+Miss.
+Const. art.
+4, § 44(2).
+Decisions and opinions prior to the 1992 amendments to Article 4, Section 44 of the Mississippi Constitution held that a person convicted in another state, or in federal court would not fall within the scope of this prohibition.
 State ex rel.
 Mitchell v.
 McDonald, 145 So.
 508 (Miss.
 1933); Op.
 Miss.
 Att’y Gen., 1990 WL 547896 (Harris, Aug.
 29, 1990).

 C. Firearms